mercadolibre/mobile-dependencies_whitelist/README.md

 ```
 As you can see, there is no need to apply the _java_ nor the _maven_ plugins, as they are automatically applied by the jar-publisher plugin.

-## How to improve or compile the plugins?
-If you want to improve the Publisher plugins, you should follow these steps:

-1. Clone the project.
-2. Import the project from IntelliJ Community Edition (not Android Studio!)
-(NOTE: Import it, do not 'open' it).
-You MUST select the root build.gradle when importing the project, otherwise IntelliJ will not recognize all the Gradle modules.
-3. Make sure you have a JDK configured for the project: _File -> Project Structure -> Project SDK_.
-4. Make the changes you need.
-5. Publish a new version of the plugins to the plugins repository, with any of these methods:
-    1. Locally (on your .m2/repository directory): `./gradlew aar-publisher:install` or `./gradlew jar-publisher:install`
-    2. Remotelly (on Nexus): `./gradlew aar-publisher:uploadArchives` or `./gradlew jar-publisher:uploadArchives` - You can check if the plugin has been uploaded by browsing [Nexus](http://maven-mobile.melicloud.com/nexus/content/repositories/).
-If you want to publish as a snapshot, make sure the version ends with "-SNAPSHOT", otherwise it will get uploaded as a release.
-See the inner build.gradle to modify the version.

 ## What does the base plugin do for us?

 This plugin helps us on configuring the custom Nexus repositories when using our custom Android Libraries as dependencies in Gradle.